 Tom Lovett explores the development of radical community education and explores different models of practice.
 Different models of recent work are reviewed and some ways forward suggested.
-This article was first published in 1994 and is part of the informal education archives.
+This article was first published in 1994.

 Contents: introduction • historical and international background • The American Labour Movement • Highlander • The Antigonish Movement • The WEA and NCLC • The radical tradition • Contemporary initiatives • Models of community education • Conclusion: ways forward, European developments • References • Tom Lovett • How to cite this piece • Acknowledgements

 Community education is often seen as the Catherine Wheel of adult education; plenty of sparks and action but little sense of direction and inclined to chase its own tail!
 This particular reading is designed to help you make some sense of the fireworks display.
 It will argue that such projects and initiatives share common concerns, i.e., working with the disadvantaged and oppressed minorities in society.
 This concern is accompanied by a similar process, i.e. active involvement in outreach work with local groups and communities.
 However, despite these similarities, they often have very different social, economic and political objectives.
 These are based on contrasting views about the nature of poverty and disadvantage and the contribution of community education to resolving these problems.

 The reading will attempt to place this debate on its historical and international context before moving on to examine some contemporary initiatives and developments in the UK.
 These initiatives and projects will form the basis of a typology, a series of models of community education.
 These models in turn will help us to clarify the social and political objectives of these different approaches to community education and their relationship to community action and community development.

 The conclusion will attempt to sum up this analysis and to draw attention to recent developments, particularly in Europe, which may point the way forward for community education.